-Typically, genetics specialists do it in outpatient clinics, who will talk about the implications of genetic testing.
+Typically, genetics specialists do it in outpatient clinics, which will discuss genetic testing implications.

 This treatment will usually be administered as an inpatient at specialized hospitals.

-Blood pressure medications (eg, phenoxybenzamine, doxazosin, or propranolol) are often used to block the effects of excess adrenaline or noradrenaline in the body to reduce and stabilize blood pressure.
-This can be given in tablets as an outpatient or as an injection in the hospital.
+Blood pressure medications (e.g., phenoxybenzamine, doxazosin, or propranolol) are often used to block the effects of excess adrenaline or noradrenaline in the body to reduce and stabilize blood pressure.
+This can be given in tablets as an outpatient or an injection in the hospital.

 Is there any side effect in the treatment?

 After surgery, the patient’s blood pressure will be checked to ensure it does not rise or fall excessively.
-Otherwise, this can lead to an increased risk of heart attack or stroke.
-Side effects of surgery can include excessive bleeding, infections and pain.
+Otherwise, this can lead to an increased heart attack or stroke risk.
+Side effects of surgery can include excessive bleeding, infections, and pain.

 Nuclear medicine treatments usually do not cause side effects, but if many treatments are given, this can cause the bone marrow to stop producing blood cells.